 Do international student have to file a tax return this April?

-The answer is always a “yes.”
-Students need to file at least a federal tax return, and possibly a state tax return, by April 15.
+The answer is always “yes.”
+Students need to at least file a federal tax return, and possibly a state tax return, by April 15.

 I can’t remember how many conversations I’ve overheard from an international students group about tax returns that always ended up with “what is a tax returns” and “I didn’t know I need to do that.”
 I too, have asked those questions to an American friend whose blank look reminded me that tax returns, despite being nonexistent in most other countries, are a mundane thing in the U.S.

 So, “What is a tax return?”
 The Internal Revenue Service (IRS) doesn’t specify the definition of what a tax return is on their website, however, here is an important point know:

 “All international students and scholars are required to file a U.S. federal tax return, even if you do not have a source income from the U.S.,” according to the Northeastern Office of Global Services.

 Filing a tax return can be challenging to international students who are not familiar with the process, so it is good to start early.
 At the end of January, I received an email from my university’s Office of Global Services with instructions on how to file, for free, with a tax preparation service called Sprintax.

 It is important to note that just because you need to file, that does not necessarily mean that you have to pay more taxes to the U.S. government.
 Sometimes you might get a refund from the IRS.
 In fact, the OGS stated in the email sent out to students that “Sprintax was used by over 165,000 international students and scholars last year, and the average Federal refund received by eligible students was over $1,087.”